 Non-renewable natural resources may also be described as the materials contained inside the planet, resources developed throughout millions of years.
 Those comprise fossil energy, shale, gas, biomass, and nuclear power.
 Nearly 84 percent of the overall energy produced worldwide currently comes from fossil fuels.

-Non-renewable natural resources at biggest risk of depletion are:
+Types of natural resources that are most at risk of depletion

 - Earth minerals and metal ores

 - Fossil Fuels